 Facilities & Activities

 Tomamu Resort was purpose-built during the bubble era at a cost of around US$1Billion.
-With no expense spared, the resort has substantial infrastructure and amenities.
+With no expense spared, the resort continues to develop and has substantial infrastructure and amenities.

 The resort has a range of facilities including souvenir shops, lots of restaurants, child care, ski and snowboard rentals, ski school, and little shops selling sundries.
 It lacks some fundamentals such as a bar (except an ice bar where you'll last 5 minutes), however in true Japanese style there are plenty of vending machines if you need a drink.